mdalgitsis/mec-edge-site/README.md

-# MEC site with a K8s cluster and a Prometheus monitoring server
+# Edge site with a K8s cluster and a Prometheus monitoring server

-Basque Industry 5G (B-IND5G) project proposes a multi-access edge computing (MEC) use-case for the communication of IoT devices over a 5G network for the Industry4.0 vertical sector.
 The MEC site is a server and service provider closer to the end user (IoT) and implements an Industry4.0 management and orchestration (MANO) system to increase the performance by:
 - hosting microservices (Applications containerized)
 - monitoring infrastructure, applications and communication resources
 - processing monitored metrics